h4md153v63n/CTFs/01_HTB/26_Jarvis.md

 ### Method 2
 + **/bin/systemctl** binary has the setuid bit set, and it's owned by root.
 This binary is a systemd utility which is responsible for Controlling the systemd system and service manager.
 It creates and manages services.
 + And in this case, only root and users in the group pepper can run it, and it will run as root.
++ If we create such a service, we can run it with root privileges, since systemctl has the SUID enabled, and the binary owner is root.
 + First, create a **shell.service** file on the attack machine:
 ```
 [Unit]